bibleexchange/church_ministry__textbook/en/4001_symbols-of-the-church.md

 # Symbols of the church

+We do not have any place in the New Testament that explains exactly what the church is and how it is supposed to function.
+What we do have are symbols that help us understand what the church is supposed to be.

 ## The body

 In the church, there is not one human leader who is more important than all other people in the church.
 In the New Testament, we do not have a description of exactly what the day to day operation of the church was meant to be.
 What we do have is symbols or comparisons to things in the natural world.